dotnet/csharpstandard/standard/expressions.md

 If the left operand of a simple assignment is of the form `E.P` or `E[Ei]` where `E` has the compile-time type `dynamic`, then the assignment is dynamically bound ([§11.3.3](expressions.md#1133-dynamic-binding)).
 In this case, the compile-time type of the assignment expression is `dynamic`, and the resolution described below will take place at run-time based on the run-time type of `E`.
 If the left operand is of the form `E[Ei]` where at least one element of `Ei` has the compile-time type `dynamic`, and the compile-time type of `E` is not an array, the resulting indexer access is dynamically bound, but with limited compile-time checking ([§11.6.5](expressions.md#1165-compile-time-checking-of-dynamic-member-invocation)).

 A simple assignment where the left operand is classified as a tuple is also called a ***deconstructing assignment***.
-If any of the tuple elements of the left operand has an identifier, a compile-time error occurs.
-If any of the tuple elements of the left operand is a declaration expression, and any other element is not a declaration expression or discard, a compile-time error occurs.
+If any of the tuple elements of the left operand has an element name, a compile-time error occurs.
+If any of the tuple elements of the left operand is a declaration expression which is not a simple discard `_`, and any other element is not a declaration expression, a compile-time error occurs.

 The type of a simple assignment `x = y` is determined as follows:

-- If `x` is a tuple expression `(x1, ..., xn)`, and `y` can be deconstructed to a tuple expression `(y1, ..., yn)` with `n` elements (§deconstruction-new-clause), and an assignment of each `xi` from `yi` is valid and has the type `Ti`, then the assignment has the type `(T1, ..., Tn)`.
+- If `x` is a tuple expression `(x1, ..., xn)`, and `y` can be deconstructed to a tuple expression `(y1, ..., yn)` with `n` elements (§deconstruction-new-clause), and each simple assignment `xi = yi` has the type `Ti`, then the assignment has the type `(T1, ..., Tn)`.
 - Otherwise, if `x` is classified as a variable, the variable is not `readonly`, `x` has a type `T`, and `y` has an implicit conversion to `T`, then the assignment has the type `T`.
-- Otherwise, if `x` is an implicitly typed variable (i.e. a discard or an implicitly type declaration expression) and `y` has a type `T`, then the inferred type of `x` is `T`, and the assignment has the type `T`.
+- Otherwise, if `x` is classified as an implicitly typed variable (i.e. an implicitly typed declaration expression) and `y` has a type `T`, then the inferred type of the variable is `T`, and the assignment has the type `T`.
 - Otherwise, if `x` is classified as a property or indexer access, the property or indexer has an accessible set accessor, `x` has a type `T`, and `y` has an implicit conversion to `T`, then the assignment has the type `T`.
 - Otherwise the assignment is not valid and a binding-time error occurs.